sinetris/ansible-tools-collection/README.md

 For the example we will use the version `v1.0.0`.

+- ensure you are on the `main` branch and there are no pending changes to commit
 - create a new git branch named `releases/v1.0.0`
 - update version in `galaxy.yml` to `version: 1.0.0`
 - update version in `pyproject.toml` to `version = "1.0.0"`